PAXSTORE/paxstore-openapi-dotnet-sdk/docs/MERCHANT_API.md

 ```
 {
-	"businessCode": 1892,
+	"BusinessCode": 1892,
-	"message": "The merchant has already been activated!"
+	"Message": "The merchant has already been activated!",
+	"ValidationErrors": null,
+	"Data": null,
+	"PageInfo": null
 }
 ```